Argyle-Software/signcryption/README.md

 Combining encryption and signing has flaws either way you order them:

-*Encrypt then Sign*: An attacker can replace your signature, making it seem as though they encrypted the file.
+ - **Encrypt then Sign**: An attacker can replace your signature, making it seem as though they encrypted the file.

-*Sign then Encrypt*: The recipient can re-encrypt the file and impersonate you sending the file to someone else.
+ - **Sign then Encrypt**: The recipient can re-encrypt the file and impersonate you sending the file to someone else.

-Signcryption performs signing both before and after the encryption stage, negating these flaws.
+Signcryption performs signing *before and after* the encryption stage, negating these flaws.

 ## Alternatives

-This crate is based on the [Libsodium-Signcryption](https://github.com/jedisct1/libsodium-signcryption) library, written in C.
+This crate is based on the [Libsodium-Signcryption](https://github.com/jedisct1/libsodium-signcryption) library, written in C by Frank Denis.

 ## Licensing